vekatze/neut/book/src/hello-external-world.md

 }
 ```

-`target` specifies the name and the entry point of resulting executables.
+`target` specifies the name and the entry point of the resulting executables.
 In the case above, `neut build` will create an executable file `sample` by compiling sources using the `main` function in `sample.nt` as the entry point.

 `dependency` specifies external dependencies.
-Since our project doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.
+Since our running example doesn't do much, the only dependency is `core`, which is the same as "prelude" in other languages.

 The `digest` is the base64url-encoded checksum of the tarball.
-The `mirror` is a list of URLs of the tarball. `enable-preset` makes the `core` library works like Prelude in Haskell.
-That is, when `enable-preset` is true, designated names in the dependency (`core`) is automatically imported in every file in our module.
+The `mirror` is a list of URLs of the tarball. `enable-preset` makes the `core` library behave like Prelude in Haskell.
+When `enable-preset` is true, specified names in the dependency are automatically imported into every file in our module.

 ### Source files